InsightSoftwareConsortium/GetYourBrainTogether/HCK03_2024_UNC_Hybrid/README.md

 - **Dates:**
   * Friday, July 26th - Sunday, July 28th, 2024
+  * Attend all or part of one of the days
   * Details in the calendar below

 - **Location:** The second hackathon will be a hybrid in-person and online event, held: